The-Back-Room/Tools-Menu-for-Windows-11-Desktop-Context-Menu/README.md

 <li align="left">Notification Area Icons</li>
 <li align="left">Screen Saver Settings</li>
 </ul>
-<color="red"<h3 align="center" id="tip">Note</h3>
-<em><p align="center">The <code>Explorer 7</code>, <code>DWMBlurGlass</code>, and <code>Old New Explorer</code> options are called on from subdirectories located inside the Tools/src subfolder.
-Files have been included for compatibility; however, you may need to update them for your own usage.<br />
-The <code>MicaForEveryone</code> menu relies on the MSI variation that is installed in a system location, as such it doesn't specify the location but instead the <code>MicaForEveryone.App.exe</code> process created by the MSI installation method.
-For this reason, manual installations of MicaForEveryone might not be compatible with this menu.<br />
-Due to Windows context menu limitations, addons may remove entrees from some of the sub menus in order to make space.
-Keep in mind that if you want to use all of the addons with both menus the Theme Settings option in the Classic Personalization sub menu may disappear.</p></em>
 <h3 align="left" id="installation">Installation</h3>
 <ul align="left">
 <li align="left">To install simply download the archive and extract the <code>Tools</code> folder into the root of your system drive; <code>C:\</code>.</li>